Askaniy/TrueColorTools/ReadMe.md

 ## Installation

-TrueColorTools works on Windows, macOS and Linux.
+TrueColorTools works on Windows and Linux (the GUI library might be unstable on macOS).
 Python version 3.11 or higher is required.

 1. Clone the repository or download the archive using the GitHub web interface;
 2. Open the console in the project root folder;